nbreum15/FilterCoursesMoodle/README.md

 ![](https://i.imgur.com/kBALmQg.png)

 6. Paste the content of https://github.com/nbreum15/FilterCoursesMoodle/blob/master/script.js into the editor.
+If you are a Chrome-user, ignore the errors.

 ![](https://i.imgur.com/DywxGHu.png)